On This Page

 KYC and Identity Document Processing

-Methods for handling identification documents with enhanced verification:
+Methods for handling identification documents with enhanced verification capabilities that ensure authenticity and compliance with regulatory requirements:

 • Document Type Recognition: Identifying passport, driver's license, etc.